vifraa/datx02-05/models/README.md

 Then you see in the same directory 6 sav files which has the classes of the models, each includes the trained model and more functionalitis that the interface above descibes.

 ## Example working with the models:
-Here we take an example on how simply to use the trained and saved NeuralNetwork model:
+Here we take an example showing how simple is to use the trained and saved models, in this example the saved NeuralNetwork model:

 ```
 filename = 'class_contains_trained_NeuralNetwork_model_with_more_functionalities.sav'